TadiT7/treble_experimentations_wiki/Nokia-1.md

 Booting into Android causes screen went out for a few secs and then booting up again.

 The phone is still pre-encrypted anyway.

+I tried to put some GMS (gapps) onto AOSP 9.0 Build and the ROM reboot like 2 or 3x before it can actually boot up after a reboot.

+System UI Tuner's lock screen shortcut will not save its settings after a reboot.

 System apps in Android 8.1 bugs a lot (crash)